egustavsson/ORFannotate/README.md

 ## Features
 - Extract transcript sequences from a GTF/GFF and genome FASTA
 - Predict and score ORFs using [`CPAT`](https://cpat.readthedocs.io/en/latest/#introduction)
-- Annotate GTF/GFF files with CDS features
+- Annotate GTF/GFF files with CDS features (only for coding transcripts)
 - Identify likely NMD targets (simple heuristic)
 - Generate a rich tab-separated summary of ORF and coding properties, including:
   - Transcript and gene ID, strand, chromosome